csulayao/csulayao/README.md

 # 💫 About Me:
 Learn more.
-Build More.<br>Javascript.React.NextJS.MERN.<br>Code used to be a job until it became just a hobby.<br>Looking to collaborate on Full-Stack Projects.<br>A Product Manager who codes.
+Build More.<br>Javascript.React.NextJS.MERN.<br>Code used to be a job until it became a passion.<br>Looking to collaborate on Full-Stack Projects.<br>A Product Manager who codes.
 Who would have thought?

 ## 🌐 Socials: